Node bipartition for rigidity and localization of networks with heterogeneous sensing

-Building on aforementioned developments, rigidity theories based on mixing different types of measurement have been utilized in SNL problems to examine network localizability \cite{lyjbm0,lyjb07,lyjb011}.
-In \cite{lyjb0012}, the author provides graphical criteria for localizability and design SNL algorithms under hybrid distance-bearing information.
-In \cite{lyjb012,lyjb014,lyjb013}, the authors study SNL by constructing linear displacement constraints for locations of nodes using mixed types of local relative measurements.
-Despite these interesting works on SNL with mixed measurements, the advantages of heterogeneous nodes have yet to be explored.
-More specifically, how to assign the sensing capabilities to the nodes to ensure network localizability has rarely been discussed.
+Building on aforementioned developments, these mixed rigidity theories have been extensively applied to sensor network localization (SNL), which aims to localize a network when the positions of some nodes (anchors) and relative measurements are provided.
+In \cite{lyjb0012}, the author provides graphical criteria for localizability and designs SNL algorithms under hybrid distance-bearing information.
+In \cite{lyjb012,lyjb014,lyjb013, TIE2025}, the authors study SNL by constructing linear displacement constraints for locations of nodes using mixed types of local relative measurements.
+Despite these interesting works on SNL with mixed measurements, the advantages of heterogeneous nodes have yet to be fully explored.
+More specifically, how to assign the sensing capabilities for the nodes to ensure network localizability under weaker topology conditions has rarely been discussed.